Planning, not a bureau pull

 Those tools answer dollars and dates; this page answers directional score planning without accessing your credit report.

-Disclosures and Limits (YMYL-Safe Framing)
+Disclosures and limits

 Credit scores affect borrowing costs and sometimes employment or rental screening in lawful jurisdictions.
 This calculator offers educational estimates only.
 It does not provide legal advice, credit repair services, or guaranteed outcomes.
 If you find inaccurate items on a credit report, use the dispute processes described by the Consumer Financial Protection Bureau and the Federal Trade Commission rather than paying for questionable "instant" fixes.